Chris-Mark-Wilson/sabotage81/README.md

         ok, commented out the explosion function,
         adjusted the box detection function to use box.props.x and box.props.y and now recursion works again to delete boxes..

+        cant set props, can access the tnt component.. maybe should replace tnt component with another component like an explosion then delete THAT component after running recursive function a second time....